How Data Encryption Protects Your Devices

 3 Ways Data Encryption Protects Your Devices

-When the COVID-19 pandemic began, cases of cybercrime exploded, and it’s only getting worse.
+When the COVID-19 pandemic began, cybercrime cases exploded, and it’s only worsening.

 With the rise in remote work, businesses have relied on mobile devices to transfer essential documents and sensitive data.
-Unfortunately, mobile devices such as tablets, phones, and laptops have a greater security risk than a traditional workstation.
+Unfortunately, mobile devices such as tablets, phones, and laptops pose a greater security risk than traditional workstations.

 Every 53 seconds, a laptop is stolen, according to Kensington Computer Products Group.
 Additionally, only 7 percent of the 70 million smartphones lost yearly are recovered.

-While being able to teleconference from a remote location is incredibly convenient, it exposes mobile devices to significant risk.
+While teleconferencing from a remote location is incredibly convenient, it exposes mobile devices to significant risk.
 Company data and network connections stored on such devices open up a world of theft opportunities for scammers.
 However, you can overcome the risk of data theft from computers using encryption tactics.

-Because portable devices generally aren’t hardwired into a network, they rely on the security of their wireless connection.
-If they’re on an adequately encrypted, secure wireless network, there’s not much to worry about.
+Portable devices are generally not hardwired into a network; they rely on the security of their wireless connection.
+There’s not much to worry about if they’re on an adequately encrypted, secure wireless network.

 However, with many workers using teleconferencing and cloud software from home, their home networks will probably not be as robust as an office network and could lead to a severe breach.
 The situation is even worse if they’re using free or public networks.